bolt/docs/source/templates.md

   - `{% if content.image!="" %} .. {% endif %}`, lines 8 - 12: The if-statement only parses the part between the start and end tag, if the given condition is true.
 So, in this case, the image is only rendered to the browser, if content.image does not equal "", i.e. if it is not empty.

   - `{{ content.image|thumbnail(320, 240) }}`, line 10: By using the `thumbnail` filter, we can create thumbnail images on the fly.
 In this case, the image source attribute in the HTML will be something like '/thumbs/300x240/imagename.jpg'.
-Pilex has a built-in image resizer that will create the image with the exact dimensions, and caches it for further use.
+Bolt has a built-in image resizer that will create the image with the exact dimensions, and caches it for further use.

   - `{{ content.body|raw }}`, line 14: This renders the 'body' field of the content to the browser.
 By default, Twig escapes all HTML to the browser.
 If we didn't add the `raw` filter, all '<' and '>' characters in the body would be output as '&amp;lt;' and '&amp;gt;' respectively.
 If 'body' is an HTML field in our contenttype, we want it to be output as normal HTML, so we have to add the `raw` filter.